Here are six simple ways you can improve a craft stall and increase your chances of making lots of sales.

 Take time to plan your stall so that you use the space as well as you can.
 If your stall looks attractive and all the items are clearly visible then it is more inviting to encourage people to come over and have a look, plus they are more likely to spot what they want to buy!

 Consider things like not having delicate items at the front of the stall, where small hands can reach them.
-Sometimes it is possible to group items next to things that compliment them to boost sales, such as having necklaces near to matching earrings.
+Sometimes it is possible to group items next to things that compliment them to boost sales.
+For example, you could have necklaces near to matching earrings.

 There are loads of brilliant ideas available for ways to display different types of items.
 Try searching online for display ideas for your particular type of products.